kikuchiichio/AlgebraicQuantumChemistry/README.md

 * How to do efficient substitutions of numeric data to symbolic formulas.

     The substitution would take much time, and we have to shorten it.
+    In a nutshell, we should reuse any of reusable items, in which the substitution has partially been finished and some variables remain undetermined.